microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 We want to messages in each partition to be aggregated and stored in its corresponding Azure blobs.
 So we should pick the first one: Operations that apply locally to each partition and cause no network transfer.

 ## What are Partition-local Operations in Trident?
 Partition-local operations involve no network transfer and are applied to each batch partition independently.
-They include **Functions**, **Filters**, and **partitionAggregate**.
+They include **Functions**, **Filters**, and **partitionAggregate (Aggregator)**.
-To support the exact once semantics, we need to know whether we are in the replay, whether all the tuples in a batch are processed.
+To support the exactly-once semantics, we need to know whether we are in a replay, whether all the tuples in a batch are processed.
 We decide to use the most general interface: **Aggregator""

 ## What is an Trident Aggregator and why it fits our needs?
 The most general interface for performing aggregations is Aggregator, which looks like this: